awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 This topic describes the globally available keys \(with an `aws:` prefix\)\.
 AWS services, [such as IAM,](reference_policies_iam-condition-keys.md) provide service\-specific keys that are relevant to the actions and resources that are defined by that service\.
 For more information, see [Actions, Resources, and Condition Keys for AWS Services](reference_policies_actions-resources-contextkeys.md)\.
 The documentation for a service that supports condition keys often has additional information\.
 For example, for information about keys that you can use in policies for Amazon S3 resources, see [Amazon S3 Policy Keys](https://docs.aws.amazon.com/AmazonS3/latest/dev/amazon-s3-policy-keys.html#AvailableKeys-iamV2) in the *Amazon Simple Storage Service Developer Guide*\.

 Some global condition keys are available for all AWS services, and some are only supported by some services\.
+You can use these keys in IAM policies, but not necessarily in resource\-based policies\.

 **Topics**
 + [Keys Available for All Services](#condition-keys-globally-available)